-In practice this report would also include cumulative totals for the year to date, as shown on Part A, but they are omitted here so that the main features are more readily seen.
+but they are omitted here so that the main features are more readily seen.)

-and implementing a new system, there is no information on the behavioural aspects of how the reporting system operated in practice.
+Fiona's description has concentrated very much on the two questions of what to measure and how to report.
+Since she is describing the early stages of designing and implementing a new system, there is no information on the behavioural aspects of how the reporting system operated in practice.
 There is a description of the trial run and the extent to which the views of participants were taken into account in the design of the final report.
 The case study would need to be followed up after a period of, say, three months of operation, to find out how effectively the new system was achieving satisfactory control.